smerschjohann/chisel/README.md

     at the server's internal SOCKS5 proxy.

   Options:

+		--name, An optional client-name to enable other clients to connect other clients to it.

     --fingerprint, A *strongly recommended* fingerprint string
     to perform host-key validation against the server's public key.